philippe44/AirConnect/README.md

 ## Installing

-1. Pre-built binaries are in bin/ directory of this repository.
-You can download the whole repository as a zip file, clone it using git, or go to the [bin/ folder in the web interface](https://github.com/philippe44/AirConnect/tree/master/bin) and download the version that matches your OS.
-It's also possible to download files manually in a terminal by typing (e.g. for aircast arm version)<br/>`wget https://raw.githubusercontent.com/philippe44/AirConnect/master/bin/aircast-arm`
+1. Pre-built binaries are in `AirConnect<version>.zip`.
+It can be downloaded manually in a terminal by typing `wget https://raw.githubusercontent.com/philippe44/AirConnect/master/airconnect.zip`.
+Unzip the file an select the bianry that works for your system.

 	* For **Chromecast**, the file is `aircast-<os>-<cpu>` (so `aircast-macos-x86_64` for Chromecast on MacOS + Intel CPU)
 	* For **UPnP/Sonos**, the file is `airupnp-<os>-<cpu>` (so `airupnp-macos-arm64` for UPnP/Sonos on MacOS + arm CPU)